fmdkdd/fmdkdd.github.com/_posts/2016-05-24-against-simplification.md

 music...

 When reading an essay, or any piece of literature really, I read a simplified view of the world.
 A view that can fit into a page of words.
-A can of reality.
+Reality in a can.

 Reality can be experienced, that's for certain.
 We do experience it every day.
 It can be argued that we do not experience *all* of it, because all our